mdawsonuk/LevelDBDumper/README.md

 ## Usage

 ```
-Command Line: -h

-      h/help              Display this help message.
+      h/help              Display this help message
       d/dir               Directory to recursively process.
-This is required.
+This is required
       q/quiet             Don't output all key/value pairs to console.
-Default will output all key/value pairs
+This happens by default
       t/outputType        Output type.
 Can be "csv" or "json"
       o/outputDir         Directory to save all output results to.
 Required for any file output
       f/outputFile        Filename to use when saving output.
 This will be appended with path and date
       b/batch             Combine all output files into one file.
 Supported by "csv" and "json" file types
-      c/clean-output      Clean the file output of non-visual characters, such as \\u001
+      c/clean-output      Clean the file output of non-visual characters, such as \u001
+      timezone            Specify the IANA timezone to use when using timestamps.
+Default is UTC
       no-colour/no-color  Don't colourise output
       no-header           Don't display the header
       u/check-update      Check for updates only